T 301.656.8850 Ext. 457

 What happens to your online accounts and electronic information at your death?
 Email, social media accounts, online purchasing accounts, photo albums stored in the cloud—advances in technology can create a legal quagmire when the account holder is gone, whether or not the username and password are preserved.
 Anne serves on the Section Council for the Estates and Trust Law Section of the Maryland State Bar Association, where she played a leading role in the effort to enact legislation in Maryland that gives legal authority to appointed fiduciaries (personal representatives, trustees, agents acting under a power of attorney, and court-appointed guardians) to access and manage online accounts and other digital assets.

 Anne has been listed as one of the area’s top estate attorneys by Washingtonian since 2012.
-She is deeply committed in her service to the legal profession: in addition to her work with the MSBA’s Estates and Trust Law Section Council, she is a Co-Chair of the Digital Property Committee of the Real Property, Trust and Estate Law Section of the ABA.
+She is deeply committed in her service to the legal profession: in addition to her work with the MSBA’s Estates and Trust Law Section Council, she is a Co-Chair of the Digital Affairs Committee of the Real Property, Trust and Estate Law Section of the ABA.
 She is also a past member of the Steering Committee and past Chair of the Estate Planning Committee of the Taxation Section of the D.C.
 Bar.
 Anne is a member of the Washington D.C.
 Estate Planning Council and is the immediate past President of the Estate Planning Council of Montgomery County.